OsirisTerje/exercise23/README.md

 # exercise23

-Changed somewhat more, before 3.md
+Changed somewhat more, before 3.md, in master